vinitsheth/vinitsheth.github.io/index.md

 ### Who am I

-My name is Lei Mao.
-I am a master student in the Department of Computer Science at the University of Chicago.
+My name is Vinit Sheth.
+I am a master student in the Department of Computer Science at Arizona State University.
 My research interests are mainly in the areas of machine learning and artificial intelligence.

 <br />

-Before I went to the University of Chicago, I was a PhD candidate in the Department of Biochemistry at Duke University.
-I also graduated with a bachelor's degree in Biotechnology from Dalian University of Technology in China.
+I also graduated with a bachelor's degree in Computer Engineering from Gujarat Technological University, Ahmedabad, India.

 <br />

 I am a perfectionist.
 I want to solve the problems in my hands in perfect ways, which is, however, not achievable in many situations.

-### Career Change

-I believe I am a true scientist.
-However, I was not convinced that biology could be considered as "science" at the current level of human civilization when I was at Duke University.
-That is part of the motivations which causes me to leave this field.
-I should be thankful that I have learned math and programming well in college, and I met machine learning when I was at the lowest point of my life.

 <br />